Taking the pain out of data access and distribution

 Hook Intake into proprietary data access systems.

+The Start here document contains the sections that all users new to Intake should read through.
+Use Cases - I want to… shows specific problems that Inatke solves.
 For a brief demonstration, which you can execute locally, go to Quickstart.
 For a general description of all of the components of Intake and how they fit together, go to Overview.
 Finally, for some notebooks using Intake and articles about Intake, go to Examples and intake-examples.
 These and other documentation pages will make reference to concepts that are defined in the Glossary.